This is the place where I set out to document my wanderings in Excel. In my case, this boils down to:

 Since then, I have taken numerous online classes and read a great deal about Excel, and VBA.
 To test my skill, I entered into Chandoo’s data visualization contest back in 2014.
 I ended up in second place, closely behind Roberto Mensa from the Frankens Team.

 I also was a speaker at the Dutch Information Visualization Event 2014 (DIVE14) and will again at DIVE16, showing a non-expecting crowd how to stretch Excel’s capabilities.
-As cherry on top I got to present my work during the second day of the Amsterdam Excel Summit 2016, bringing the goods with nobody else but charting guru Jon Peltier himself!
+I also got to present my work during the second day of the Amsterdam Excel Summit 2016 and 2017.